coreyjadams/harvard_production/python/database/schema.md

 This class offers a read-only view of datasets.
 It can list files from a dataset (based on filetype, consumtion status, etc), or show a file's family tree,  etc.

 Available utilities (see class for more details):
+ - get file ids from names
+    - Implemented, tested
+ - general function to unpack args into a WHERE clause
+    - implemented, tested
- - Count number of files in dataset
+ - COUNT number of files in dataset
+    - implemented, tested
+    - is an arbitrary count function
- - Count number of events in dataset
+ - SUM number of events in dataset
+    - implemented, tested
+    - is an arbitrary sum function, used below too
- - Count total disk usage by dataset
+ - SUM total disk usage by dataset